Frankfurt Christmas Market, Birmingham

-From 2018 the market has been kicked off with a performance of Hosen Brass down Birmingham's New Street on behalf of Free Radio Birmingham before the lights are officially turned on.
+From 2018 the market has been kicked off with a performance of Hosen Brass down Birmingham's New Street on behalf of Hits Radio Birmingham before the lights are officially turned on.

 The market is affiliated with the Frankfurt Christmas Market in the city of Frankfurt, one of the oldest such markets in Germany (dating from 1393), hence the name.
 Birmingham is twinned with Frankfurt.

 On 9 September 2020, the organisers of the Christmas market cancelled the 2020 event because of the COVID-19 pandemic.